agsb/Kyou-Ato/README.md

   Uuid is the classic UUID ;

-  State is one of ( 1 TODO, 2 TASK, 3 DONE, 0 HOLD ).
+  State is one of ( 1 TODO, 2 WORK, 3 DONE, 0 HOLD ).
-      A task in TODO is waiting to start, in TASK is in progress, in DONE is finished.
+      A task in TODO is waiting to start, in WORK is in progress, in DONE is finished.
-      A task is in HOLD while waiting some external resource, or action or event, and will return to WORK ;
+      A task is in HOLD when was in WORK and is waiting some external resource, or action or event, and will return to WORK ;

   Time0, Time1, Time2, Time3 are time in YEAR.MOUNTH.DAY.
-      Time0 is when task goes into list,
+      Time0 is the deadline of task,
-      Time1 is when task starts,
+      Time1 is when task goes into list,
-      Time2 is when task is done,
+      Time2 is when task starts,
-      Time3 is the deadline of task ;
+      Time3 is when task is done ;

   Title is a text of less than 120 characters ;

   Notes is a small text with a URI to the notebook ;